This service is for faculty who wish to place course materials on reserve for their students.

 SEND US YOUR LISTS

 Send us your course reserve reading lists.
+Please send either the completed Word or Excel form; we cannot accept paper submissions.
 Include both print and online materials (media requests require a different form*).
 If your course is canceled, please let us know as soon as possible.

 - Baker-Berry/Paddock Form (DOC)

 - Kresge Library Form (XLS)

 - Feldberg Library Form (DOC)

 - Personal Material Permission Form (DOC)